Superalgos/Superalgos/README.md

 # I'm Charly, an AA e-Bot!

-### Specialty
+### My Product
-I get trades data for all markets, both historic and live, assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset.
+I get trades data for all markets --both historic and live-- assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset.

 ### Ideal for
 Fundamental dataset for building candles and calculating volumes, along with many other indicators based on actual trade information.